dwhiffing/fury/content/nato/it/air/body.md

 but those plans were never followed through.
 The A-11 was useful in its limited ground attack role but could not compete internationally with the American A-10 or Soviet Su-25.
-Only Italy and Brazil operated these aircraft and Italy only acquired 35 operational aircraft and 11 two seat training versions.
+Only Italy and Brazil operated these aircraft and Italy only acquired 35 operational airframes and 11 two seat training versions.
 Some of the single and all of the double seat AMX were upgraded (in Northern Fury) to enable the use of PGM about two years before they were historically.

 | Sqn          | Name       | Location    | No. | Type | Remarks |